 2. Corroded or Loose Battery Terminals

 If the battery isn’t dead, it could still be causing your problems.
-Inspect the connections to make sure nothing got loosened or corroded.
+Inspect the connections to make sure nothing has come loose or become corroded.

 The clamps should be secure and tight on the terminals.
 If there is any kind of corrosion, that could affect the connection.
 Thankfully, it’s simple to clean the terminals with a solution of baking soda and water.